smitjethwa/mail-script/README.md

 We had organized Webinar Series and received more than 500 registrations.
 Now the challenge was to send certificate to them.
 To tackle this problem, I wrote this small python script in Python.
 Script takes input as a [CSV](/list.csv) and send mail to participants with individual certificate in PDF.

-I have also mentioned rename_pdf function in the script, it changes the certificate name to <username>_<int> to make each and every file unique.
+I have also mentioned rename_pdf function in the script, it changes the certificate name to 'username_int' to make each and every file unique.
 So It will be easy to send mail with the attachment.